wandetos/Determining-Real-Exchange-Rate-/README.md

 # Determining Real Exchange Rate as a Percentage of Deviation of Its Trend
-This is a tutorial on how to Calculate Real Exchange Rate in Stata
+This is a tutorial on how to Calculate Real Exchange Rate in Stata, as a percentage deviation from its trend

 The Real Excahnge Rate is Determined from the norminal excange rate, by adjusting for relative consumer prices